Slay the energy vampires at your school by doing an Energy Audit!

 An energy vampire is a device that continues to use energy and drain power, even when it is turned off.
-Use this toolkit to discover where energy is being wasted and what can be done to help mitigate climate change and (bonus!) save money.
+Use this toolkit to discover where energy is being wasted and what can be done to help stop climate change and (bonus!) save money.

 This toolkit address the following Science and Engineering Practices (SEPs) within the Performance Expectations of NGSS for Grades: K-2 and 3-5